Saturday, March 21, 2026

 Not interested in collecting all and every contingent, I'm going with what I have.
 The First and Second Allied Army Corps will simply be British.
 One might suppose among the redcoats there are some Hanoverians, say, and there are no Dutch-Belgians, but we are talking a whole alternate universe, here.
 Nevertheless, the thing is intended to look something like the Hundred days' campaign.

 The Brunswicker foot (early Minifigs) and uhlans (not sure of their provenance) I have had for nigh on 50 years.
 It is a long time since they saw action.
 The Black hussars are actually Italieri plastics, but they don't look out of place with the other Brunswickers.
+I forgot to mention the small contingent of Jager just behind the cavalry.
+I think they were originally Austrians, but I painted them up as Brunswicker Jager - a small unit of 10 Warrior figures.
+Cute little guys, but a little delicate: their muskets are apt to lose the shapr end.

-The green guys I bought second hand two or three years back - Minifigs.
+The other green guys I bought second hand two or three years back - Minifigs.
 I supposed them to be (painted as) Nassauers.
 The flags have been added.
 Having no flag bearers, I just thread the flag staff through the arms of a couple of musketeers.
 The artillery is a howitzer, crewed by RHA gunners.
 All my British artillery is crewed by the Royal Horse Artillery.
 I bought the army second about 20 years ago, and that was what it has.
-I have added a little to it since: an extra infantry unit, and a 12-figure unit of the Royal Scots Greys.
+I have added a little to the army since: an extra infantry unit, and a 12-figure unit of the Royal Scots Greys.
 That last was an impulse buy, but ... we-ell....

 Commanding this corps will be the good old Duke of Brunswick, the Minifigs mounted figure just visible in the picture behind the uhlans.